pladaria/xml-reader/README.md

     name: string; // element name (empty for text nodes)
     type: string; // node type (element or text), see NodeType constants
     value: string; // value of a text node
-    parent: XmlNode; // reference to parent node (null in root node)
+    parent: XmlNode; // reference to parent node (null in root node or with parent option set to false)
     attributes: {[name: string]: string}; // map of attributes name => value
     children: XmlNode[];  // array of children nodes
 }
 ```

+## Breaking changes in version 2

+Added the `tagEventPrefix` option with a default value of `'tag:'`.
+This way we avoid possible name collisions with the `done` event.
+To keep the old behavior, set it to an empty string.

 ## Reading results